Regular procedure

 The Legal Aid Scheme is implemented by the bar associations in each province subject to “means” and “merits” criteria, at the discretion of each bar association board.
 The assessment of “means” varies across bar associations.

 One practical impediment to more active involvement by bar associations is the overall scarcity of legal aid funding made available to bar associations from the state budget.
 While technically all types of “lawyer services” fall within the scope of legal aid as per Türkiye’s Law on Attorneys, in practice the Legal Aid Scheme in Türkiye provides free legal representation to beneficiaries in relation with judicial proceedings as distinct from legal counselling and consultancy services short of court proceedings.
 This is indeed a principle reaffirmed by Article 81(2) LFIP, which provides that international protection applicants may seek state-funded legal aid in connection with judicial appeals pertaining to any acts and decisions within the international protection procedure.
-In Istanbul, the suspension of the UTBA project in September 2022 had a direct impact on refugee legal aid services.
-In April 2023, some stakeholders reported that the legal aid service is less effective than in the past.[77]
+The suspension of the UTBA project in October – November 2023 in several cities had a direct impact on refugee legal aid services.[98]

 [1] Article 78 LFIP.